-If you’re in Sydney for long enough and have the time, venture out to some of the cities surrounding suburbs for a glance into the true Sydney and experience a few things that travellers before you would not have seen!
+If you’re in Sydney for long enough, venture out to some of the surrounding suburbs for a glance into the true Sydney.
+Experience a few things that many travellers before you would not have seen!
 A few funky suburbs to start your adventures are Glebe, Newtown, Surry Hills, Paddington and Redfern.
 Think small quirky cafes and bars, boutique shopping and a few sneaky surprises.

 9. Take a Free Ferry to Cockatoo Island

 This world heritage island is in the middle of Sydney Harbour and is something a little bit different from the usual sightseeing spots.
-You get wonderful views of the Bridge and Opera House and the island itself is the perfect place for a picnic.
-You’ll get the feeling of being isolated but in the middle of a great big city.
+You get wonderful views of the Bridge and Opera House.
+The island itself is the perfect place for a picnic.
+You’ll get the feeling of being isolated whilst in the middle of a great big city.
 Cockatoo Island is definitely worth a visit and if you fancy staying over you can pitch your tent for a unique Sydney overnight experience.

-With a wide range of some of the tastiest, most reasonably priced food in the city, it’s hard to go past it for a seriously satisfying feed and is always an interesting visit.
+With a wide range of some of the tastiest, most reasonably priced food in the city, it’s hard to beat Chinatown for a seriously satisfying feed.
+It’s always an interesting visit.
 Another great thing to check out in Chinatown is Paddy’s Markets.
-Located towards the Central end of Chinatown, the markets open from Wednesday to Sunday and are the closest thing that Sydney has to the crazy hustle bustle of Asia.
-You can easily spend an hour or so wandering the market and picking up some souvenirs for home.
+Located towards the Central end of Chinatown, the markets open from Wednesday to Sunday and are the closest thing that Sydney has to the crazy hustle and bustle of Asia.
+You can easily spend an hour or so wandering around and picking up some souvenirs for home.